 The Vindaris view

-A work platform is necessary and not sufficient.
-A strategy execution layer is what turns boards full of busy items into a defensible answer to the question every CEO ends up asking: what are we doing about our priorities?
+A strategy execution layer is what turns boards full of busy items into a defensible answer to the question every CEO eventually has to answer in a board meeting: what are we actually doing about our priorities, and how do I know?
+Monday is the right place for the work.
+Something else has to be the right place for that answer.